facebook/idb/README.md

 ## Features
 - Enables 'Multisim' for iOS: Booting of multiple Simulators on the same host OS.
 - Runs independently of Xcode and `xcodebuild`.
 Uses the toolchain defined by `xcode-select`.
-- Boots iPhone & iPad Simulators for iOS 8, 9 & 10.
+- Boots iPhone & iPad Simulators.
 - Launches both 'Agent' and 'Application' processes, with Arguments and Environment.
 - Can boot Simulators via Xcode's `Simulator.app` or by launching 'Directly' in `CoreSimulator`.
 - 'Direct Launch' supports video recording, screenshot fetching & interfacing with the `SimulatorBridge`.